Community Property States: Do You Live In One?

 The Bottom Line

 If you’re going through a divorce and live in a community state, most of your assets will be considered marital property.
 This means the division of property will have to be equal between both partners.

 These assets include things like real estate, savings, retirement accounts and any debt acquired during the marriage.
 There are certain exceptions to community property laws, like when a couple has a prenuptial agreement in place.
-And if you inherited property or bought property before getting married, those assets belong to you alone.
+If you inherited property or bought property before getting married, those assets belong to you alone.

 All in all, community property law can have a huge impact on your future as a homeowner.
-To learn more about buying a home and your options as a homeowner, be sure to check out Rocket Mortgage®.
+To learn more about buying a home as a married couple, start an application today and talk to one of our Home Loan Experts.